Krishnamurthypuram

 Krishna Murthy Puram is an urban commercial and residential suburb of Mysore city in Karnataka state, India.

 Etymology

 It was named after P. N. Krishnamurti, Diwan of Mysore Kingdom and grandson of Purnaiah, another Diwan.
 Krishnamurti is the only Dewan who has an extension named in his honour in Mysuru city.

 Location

-Krishnamurthypuram is located on the southern side of Mysore city between Saraswathipuram and Jayaprakash Nagar.
+Krishnamurthypuram is located on the southern side of Mysore city between Lakshmipuram, Ashokapuram, Chamarajapuram and K. G. Koppal.

 Mythri Institute

 Mythri Institute runs a hostel for mentally challenged children.
 It was established in 1982.
 It was the first school of this type in Mysore.